saiefshams/DocGuard/README.md

 ## Overview
 This project provides a secure and reliable way to verify document authenticity using blockchain technology and AES-based digital signatures.
 The system is built using Python and Flask for the backend, along with HTML, CSS, and Jinja for the frontend.

 ## Features
+- **Sign Documents**: Navigate to the "Sign" page, upload a document, and receive an AES key along with the signed document.
+The document’s hash is encrypted using the AES key to create a digital signature, which is then stored in the blockchain.
+- **Verify Signatures**: Navigate to the "Verify Signature" page, upload the signed document, and provide the AES key.
+The system verifies the signature by decrypting the stored signature using the AES key and comparing it with the hash of the uploaded document.
-- **Document Upload**: Upload documents to be hashed and stored in the blockchain.
+- **Upload Documents**: Navigate to the "Upload" page to upload documents to the blockchain.
+The document is hashed using SHA-256, and the hash is stored in the blockchain along with the document’s filename and a unique document ID.
-- **Tampering Verification**: Verify if a document has been tampered with using its hash.
-- **Digital Signatures**: Sign documents using AES-based digital signatures and store the signatures in the blockchain.
-- **Signature Verification**: Verify the authenticity of a document's signature using AES keys.
-- **Blockchain Status**: View the current status of the blockchain, including all blocks and their data.
+- **Verify Documents**: Navigate to the "Verify" page to check document tampering.
+Upload the document and provide its document ID.
+The system compares the document’s hash with the stored hash in the blockchain to verify its authenticity.
+- **Encrypt Documents**: During the signing process, the document's hash is encrypted using AES encryption.
+This ensures the integrity and confidentiality of the signature.
+- **Decrypt Documents**: During signature verification, the encrypted hash (signature) is decrypted using the provided AES key to verify the document’s integrity.
+- **View Blockchain Status**: Navigate to the "Blockchain Status" page to see all blockchain entries.
+This includes the indexes, timestamps, filenames, document IDs, and the hash or signature data for each block.

 ## How It Works
 1. **Document Upload**: